LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

 - The icon file shall not contain any alpha channel

-- In order to blend well with the Blue's Dashboard bachground, the 4 rounded white corners of the blue icon shall be set to this RGB value:  #F9F9F9 (and not #FFFFFF)
+- In order to blend well with the Blue's Dashboard background, the 4 rounded white corners of the blue icon shall be set to this RGB value:  #F9F9F9 (and not #FFFFFF)

 - Nano X icons must be 14x14 px in size.
 Developers can create their Nano X icons from the 16x16 px Nano S one with the following command: ``convert nanos_app_<token>.gif -crop 14x14+1+1 +repage -negate nanox_app_<token>.gif``